SergMa/free-mmdq-codec/README.md

 # free-mmdq-codec
-Experimental free very low MIPS sound waveform lossy codec based on min-max-differencies-quantization method.
+Experimental free very low MIPS (VLM) sound waveform lossy codec based on min-max-differencies-quantization (MMDQ) method.

-This codec has been created as low CPU consumption alternative for G.726 codec with 32 kbit/sec but other bitrates and sample rates are possible.
+This codec has been created as low CPU consumption alternative of G.726 codec with 32 kbit/sec.
+MMDQ-codec may be extended to have other bitrates and/or sample rates.

+An important property of implemented codec is transparancy for fax/DTMF signals.

+MATLAB/Octave/FreeMat and C source codes are available.